This article was originally published on 16th January 2019 and has been updated for accuracy and comprehensiveness.

 6. Vinegar, lemon and chilli powder

 Lizards hate the smell of vinegar and lemon, while chilli powder can cause irritation to their skin, eyes and nose.
-Create your own vinegar, lemon and chilli powder spray to deter lizards from surfaces sprayed with this mixture.
+Create your own vinegar, lemon and chilli powder spray to repel lizards from surfaces sprayed with this mixture.
 Here’s how:

 - Mix black pepper and chilli powder.